Hanis3-gatech/CS7641-Project-15/README.md

 Dims of y: (151,)
 </pre>

 This dataset had 362 times as many features as samples.
-When dealing with high-dimensional data Lasso flavored algorithms are out friend.
+When dealing with high-dimensional data Lasso flavored algorithms are our friend.
 It is unlikely that all 54677 of these features contribute to the response variable in some way.
 It would be helpful to reduce many of the coefficients that have no effect on the response variable to zero.
 Lasso does just that!

 Our simulated data showed that performance of even lasso begins to decline once features exceed four times the number of samples.
 However, I believe this depends on a lot of things like the covariance and number of important features in a dataset.

 **RMSE of Various Regression Methods:**